Installation

 ekkos doctor

-This runs diagnostic checks on Node.js, Claude Code, session support, hooks, and MCP configuration.
+This runs diagnostic checks on Node.js, Claude Code, session support, and MCP configuration.

 If you installed the MCP server only: